nealmckee/swarmviz/README.md

 respectively.
 They need to have the following internal structure:

-- an outer dictionary with the run number (zero indexed) as a string as keys and values in the form of
+- an outer dictionary with the run number (zero indexed) as strings as keys and values in the form of
   - a dictionary with the agent ID (zero indexed) as a string as keys and values in the form of
     - a list of all time steps (integers, not time points!) where a collision of the respective type occurred